davidmarkclements/prostamp/readme.md

 The `template` argument should be a string or Buffer that contains content and template variables.

 A template variable is denoted with `__name__`.
+Template variables may also contain extra meta data delimited by `:`.
+For instance `__name:more:info__`.

 #### Locals

 The `locals` argument should be an object that contains keys which correspond to the template variable names.
-The values may be strings, numbers, promises or async iterators as returned from `prostamp`, or arrays.
+The values may be strings, numbers, promises or async iterators as returned from `prostamp`, arrays or async functions or plain functions..
+Async functions and plain functions are called with `(key, meta)` where `key` is the `name` in `__name:more:info__` and meta is an array containing any meta data, in the example case it will be `['more', 'info']`.
+In the case of an async function the returned promise is resolved to its value before interpolation.

 #### Example